hashgraph/hedera-forking/README.md

 > The Foundry library assumes it is running on either a Windows system with PowerShell or a Unix-like operating system.
 >
 > - On Unix-like systems, it uses `curl`, `bash`, `tail`, `sed`, and `tr` to make requests and parse responses.
-> - On Windows, it uses `Invoke-WebRequest` and `Start-Process` in PowerShell for similar operations.
+> - On Windows, it uses `Invoke-WebRequest` and `Start-Process` in PowerShell for a similar effect.

 To activate HTS emulation in your tests, you need to add the following setup code in your test files.
 Import our wrapper function to deploy HTS emulation and enable cheat codes for it.